itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 ### Software engineering is about risk

 > IT cost risk is found to be uniquely more risky than other project types. [...]
+On the one hand, more IT projects are actually delivered on budget than for most other project types.
+On the other hand, a substantial fraction of IT projects has larger cost over runs than other projects.
-> On the one hand, more IT projects are actually deliv- ered on budget than for most other project types.
-On the other hand, a substantial fraction of IT projects has larger cost over- runs than other projects.
 (Source: The Uniqueness of IT Cost Risk: A Cross-Group Comparison of 23 Project Types, Byvent et al., 2025)

- - If software project fail, they fail big more often than other projects (Source: The Empirical Reality of IT Project Cost Overruns: Discovering A Power-Law Distribution, Byvent et al., 2022)
+ > If software project fail, they fail big more often than other projects (Source: The Empirical Reality of IT Project Cost Overruns: Discovering A Power-Law Distribution, Byvent et al., 2022)

- - Structure development helps to control risk
+ - Structure development helps to assess and control risk

 ---